Simucube/simucube-docs.github.io/docs/Simucube3/FAQ.md

 ??? question "Does Simucube 3 require also the Simucube Link Hub?"

     Yes.
-Simucube 3 uses Simucube Link to ensure fast & stable communications between the device and Tuner.
-A Simucube Link Hub is required to use the device.
+Simucube 3 uses Simucube Link to ensure fast & stable communications between the device and Tuner. **One** Simucube Link Hub is required for any system using **one or more** Simucube Link devices.
+For systems with more than one Simucube Link device, an ethernet switch is also required.
 For list of required items, see [Items needed](Items needed.md).

 ??? question "Do I need additional items to use my ActivePedal with Simucube 3?"